jannelliv/flinkMonitor/README.md

 --heavy <file>              See above.
 If any of these is set, compute statistics for individual slices.

---collect-heavy true|false  Whether heavy hitters should be collected (default: true) --collect-extra true|false  Whether frequencies of all heavy hitters (partial tuples) should be collected (default: false) --threshold <N>             Minimum threshold for heavy hitter classification (default: 0)
+--collect-heavy true|false  Whether heavy hitters should be collected (default: true) --collect-extra true|false  Whether frequencies of all heavy hitters and containing tuples should be collected (default: false)
+--threshold <N>             Minimum threshold for heavy hitter classification (default: 0)